madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 As can be seen from the above image, there are multiple lines that split the data into the two classes.
 The question now is, **Which is the best line that seperates the two classes?** and how do we find it?

 One practical assumption is that, the farther the datapoint is from this seperating line, the more confidence we have in our prediction.
 Naturally, we'd want to make all the points of each class as far as possible from the decision boundary.
 This can be made sure by having the decision boundary be the farthest from points closest to the decision boundary of each class.
+Unoptimized decision boundary could result in greater misclassifications on new data.

 ![Support Vector Machines Optimal Hyperplane]({{site.baseurl}}/images/optimal-hyperplane.png)